Showing Collections: 31 - 60 of 1288

 Overview Alpha Society was Smith College's first literary society, formed in 1878, shortly after the opening of the College itself in 1875.
 The collection contains copies of an evolving constitution, programs of meetings and plays, letters, invitations, administrative records, meeting minutes, publications, and photographs.

-Overview The Alumnae College records document an event that takes place during commencement and includes brochures, lecture notes, speeches, reading lists, memos, correspondence, minutes, schedules, press releases, newspaper clippings, and photographs.
+Overview The Alumnae College records document an event that takes place during commencement and includes brochures, lecture notes, speeches, reading lists, memos, correspondence, minutes, schedules, press releases, newspaper clippings, photographs, and video recordings.

 Overview The collection contains records of the Alumnae Association and Smith Clubs.